TerminalAddict/loudas.com-website/_posts/2021-03-22-Go-The-Mighty-Cannon.md

 {% include thumbnail.html img="20210320_194000.jpg" %}

 ### The way out
-The next morning is warm, dry, quiet, just lovely 💕
+The next morning is warm, dry, quiet; just lovely 💕
 {% include thumbnail.html img="20210320_130455.jpg" %}

-A God bless her, Teresa offers to wade across the river to video my crossing.
+And God bless her, Teresa offers to wade across the river to video my crossing.
 Awesome !!
 I also dig out the gopro Chinese copy camera 😏 (SJCAM SJ4000) and hang that out the window to record.

 {% include youtube.html id="1PI4rRNsk2c" %}